Purchasing decisions on self-service BI software often come down to a three-way competition: Tableau vs. Power...

 Before we talk about Tableau vs. Power BI vs. Qlik, what are some of the key features and capabilities that users should look for in self-service BI and analytics tools in general?

-Rick Sherman: Certainly the first thing users want is to be able to do analytics without, or with little, IT support.
+Rick Sherman: Certainly the thing users want is to be able to do analytics without, or with little, IT support.
 The second thing is to be able to access a variety of data sources and blend the data from different sources -- for example, if you pull in data from a database or application and want to blend it in flight with some data from Excel.
 There's a range of what self-service BI vendors can do on that.

 The third thing is creating data visualizations and dashboards; some tools do dashboards and others don't, and some only let you do certain types of visualizations.
 There's also being able to drill down into data and apply filters, slicers and hierarchies.
 Different users, even within the same group, have always done that differently.
 One of the reasons why a lot of people use Excel for BI is that it was the only way they could filter and slice data in the past.
 Now, most of the self-service BI tools can do that, too.